symfony/symfony-docs/best_practices.rst

 Use Snake Case for Template Names and Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use lowercase snake_case for template names, directories, and variables (e.g.,
+Use lowercase snake_case for template names, directories, and variables (e.g.
 ``user_profile`` instead of ``userProfile`` and ``product/edit_form.html.twig``
 instead of ``Product/EditForm.html.twig``).